As an Amazon Associate I earn from qualifying purchases.

 2¼ cups chopped red bell pepper – As mentioned above, you can use any color pepper here.
 Pick your favorite!

 1 cup chopped purple onion – Yellow onion will work in a pinch, but purple is the better option.

-2 tbsp. oil – I used coconut oil, but you can use whatever oil you typically cook with.
+2 tbsp. oil – I used coconut oil, but you can use olive oil or whatever oil you typically cook with.

-2 tsp. garlic powder – You can also use garlic granules, or even fresh garlic.
+2 tsp. garlic powder – You can also use garlic granules or even fresh, minced, garlic cloves.
 If using fresh garlic, use 6 medium cloves and mince them as fine as you can get them.
 You can even mash them into paste if that’s easier.

-½ cup fresh, chopped flat leaf parsley – This is also known as Italian parsley.
-You can use curly parsley if that’s all you have, but flat leaf parsley gives a the best flavors in this dish.
+½ cup fresh, chopped flat-leaf parsley – This is also known as Italian parsley.
+You can use curly parsley if that’s all you have, but flat-leaf parsley gives the best flavors in this dish.

 1 cup chopped fresh basil – Chop this somewhat coarsely.
 It doesn’t have to be super fine.
 You could potentially use dried basil, but it won’t have the same effect.
 If using dry herbs, start with 1 to 2 tbsp. and adjust up only if needed.

 1 cup fresh, chopped tomatoes – This can be any variety of tomatoes that you prefer.

 ½ tsp. ground black pepper – White pepper could work well here too if that’s what you have.